Key dates and tips to help small businesses get ready for end of financial year

-Are you looking to spare yourself a headache come tax-time this year?
-Yes, you should!
-The planning ahead process can save you lots of time, money, and anxiety when the fiscal year comes to an end on March 31, 2021.
+Want to save yourself an extra headache when it comes to tax time this year?
+Sure you can!
+Plan ahead and you could save yourself significant time, money and angst when the financial year comes to an end on March 31, 2021.
 But how do you begin?
-Organising important documents is an excellent first step.The process of recording is one that all businesses should be getting right on a day-by-day basis, experts say.
-Being organised from the get-go will ensure minimal preparation time is required when you are ready to complete the tax returns.
+Making sure you have your essential documents organized is a great start.It is a process that all businesses should be getting correct on a daily basis, experts say.
+Making sure you are organized from the beginning will ensure minimal preparation time is needed when you’re ready to prepare your tax return.

-Utilizing intuitive accounting software and cloud storage options like Google Drive or Dropbox – along with tenancy management software such as myRent.co.nz - could save businesses time.
+Utilizing intuitive accounting software and cloud storage like Google Drive or Dropbox – and tenancy management software such as myRent.co.nz can help save businesses time.

-A useful reminder for small business owners is that a temporary boost in the immediate asset write-off period during COVID-19, from $500 to $5,000 – will be scaled back to $1,000 as of 17 March 2021.
+A great reminder for small business owners is that a temporary increase in the asset write-off in an instant during COVID-19, from $500 to $5,000 – will be increased back to $1,000 as of 17 March 2021.

-Here are some additional important tax-related reforms that occurred recently or are scheduled for 2021.
+These are just a few of the important tax-related reforms that occurred recently or are scheduled for 2021.

-1. Do not forget that the minimum wage is set to increase by $1.10 and will increase between $18.90 to $20 per hour on April 1, 2021.
-This could impact your financial records and superannuation payments.
+1. Remember that the minimum wage will increase by $1.10 increasing it up from $18.90 to $20 an hour starting on April 1 2021.
+It could affect your financial records and superannuation payouts.

 2. A new 39% personal tax rate is set to apply to incomes of more than $180,000.
-The new tax rate will be in effect from April 1, 2021.
-Tachibana states that this is more likely to affect those who earn a living from providing personal services, instead of those who own the shares and make capital gains.
+The new tax rate will be in effect from 1 April 2021.
+Tachibana states that this will more likely affect those who earn income by providing personal services as opposed to those who have the shares and make capital gains.

-3. It is important to be aware of the ACC Earners’ levy, that covers the cost related to injuries sustained by employees, will be kept at present levels until 2022 to help businesses deal the financial burdens of COVID-19.
-In January 2021, the levy sits at $1.39 100 cents (1.39%).
+3. Take note that ACC Earners’ levy, which helps cover the costs related to injuries sustained by employees, will remain at its current levels until 2022 to help businesses deal the financial burdens of COVID-19.
+At the time of January 2021 the levy stood at $1.39 for every $100 (1.39%).

-Here are some important information and dates from experts who small business owners might want to keep in mind as they get their home in order for tax time.
+Here are some important information and dates from experts which small-business owners might need to be aware of to ensure their house is in order for tax time.

 1. Finalise your accounts

-• List suppliers or clients who’ve invoiced you on 31 March or earlier, but who won’t be reimbursed till after April.
-Think about treating these expenses as 2020-21 costs.
+• You should list clients or suppliers who have invoiced you by 31 March or earlier but aren’t reimbursed till after April.
+Think about treating these expenses as expenses for 2020-21.

 2. Clean up and reconcile your files

-• Bank statements should be consolidated, year-end income tax documents, as well as sales, expense and purchase records.
+• Incorporate bank statement statements and year-end income tax documents, as well as sales, expense, and purchase records.

-• Check your bank accounts to ensure they are reconciled and check they match the balances from your bank statement.
+• Reconcile your bank accounts , and check they match the balances from your bank statement.

-3. Re-read the information you receive from your payroll vendor as well as Inland Revenue
+3. Examine the information from your payroll vendor and Inland Revenue

-• Assess information that you have collected during EOFY to assess the financial situation of your business.
+• Review the information you have taken during EOFY to evaluate the financial position of your business.

-• Request your payroll provider to send EOFY details when you can, so that it can be reviewed.
+• Contact your payroll provider to supply EOFY information when you can, so it can be analysed.

-• Access Inland Revenue records, which include PAYE tax responsibilities and any KiwiSaver obligation for workers.
+• Access to Inland Revenue records, including PAYE tax obligations as well as any KiwiSaver obligations for employees.

-• Check your employer’s superannuation contributions tax (ESCT) rates*, with the tax rate varying for each employee based on their earnings and length of tenure.
+• Update your employer superannuation contribution tax (ESCT) rates*, with the rate varying for each employee based on their salary and length of tenure.

-• Filing electronically, as required when your business is paying $50,000 or more a year in PAYE tax and ESCT.
+• File electronically, as mandated, if your business pays at least $50,000 in PAYE tax and ESCT.

-*For KiwiSaver businesses, they have to pay ESCT on employee contributions up to 3%, but not on contributions taken from the employee’s wages.
+*For KiwiSaver businesses, they need to pay ESCT for compulsory contribution from employers of up to 3 per cent but not on contributions taken from the employee’s wages.

 5. Maximise your tax refunds

-• Record all expenses and purchases of assets during the year, plus the cost of improvements or maintenance to claim any refunds from EOFY.
+• Track expenses and asset purchases in the course of the year, and the cost of improvements or maintenance for claiming any refunds from EOFY.

-• Consider making payments within 63 days of 31 March to get an employee-related expense deduction such as holiday pay, bonuses and long-service leave.
+• You should consider making your payments within 63-days after 31 March in order to claim an allowance for employee-related expenses like holiday pay, bonuses and long-service leaves.

-• If your income is significantly more than it was last year, you may want to consider an additional voluntary provisional tax payment to make sure your tax payments are aligned to your income.
+• If your income is substantially greater than the previous year, you may want to consider an additional tax provisional payment to make sure your tax payments are aligned with turnover.

-There aren’t any tax deductions on personal expenses.
-If it’s only your business expenses, you could be adding unnecessary compliance costs if your accountant has to split up what’s tax deductible and the rest of it.
+It is not common to get tax deductions for personal expenses. it’s only your business expenses.
+You could be incurring unnecessary compliance costs If your accountant must separate what’s tax-deductible and the rest of it.

-• 1 March 2021 - GST return and tax due at the end of January for businesses filing every two months.
+• 1 March 2021 - GST return and tax due for the end of January for those who file their GST returns every two months.

-• The deadline for filing is 31 March 2021 – 2020 tax return due for tax agents (with an effective extension of the deadline).
+• 31 March 2021 Tax year 2020 return due for tax professionals (with a valid extension of time).

-• 1 April 2021 The new financial year begins in New Zealand.
+• 1 April 2021 - the new financial year begins from New Zealand.

-• 7 May 2021 Final installment of the tax proviso for the 2020 financial year and last chance to make voluntary tax payments.
+• 7 May 2021 - final provisional tax instalment due for 2020’s fiscal year and the final opportunity to make provisional tax payments.

-Notice: Some dates may be different from the official deadline, for example when a due date falls on a weekend or public holiday.
+Note: Some dates may differ from the deadline, such as if a due date falls on a weekend or public holiday.

 Gold Coast Business Loans Services